 The good news is that upgrading the Pixel4a to either Android 12 or Android 13 (as is essentially forced by Google) enables USB access in full in this app.
 Still, it's not impossible that some other phones may have similar constraints, especially if they are older phones that have not been upgraded to newer Android releases.

-As a rule, be sure to fetch the trial version of this app and verify that your phone supports USB access, before purchasing the full version.
+As a rule, be sure to vet this app to verify that your phone supports USB access.
 This is especially true for older and functionally limited phones.
 It's impossible to test every vendor's phone in use, but newer is generally better when it comes to USB support—as well as most other aspects of the Android user experience.

 Even with Android 12 or 13 upgrades, the Pixel4a supports the FAT32 filesystem on removable drives, but not the recommended exFAT.
 While FAT32 works in this app and is widely available on nearly all devices with a USB port, it has substantial limitations, especially when it comes to timestamp-based syncs like that use in this app.
 For more details, read on to the next note.

-If you must use FAT32-formatted removable drives on your phone (as on the prior note's Pixel4a example), be sure to see the Mergeall coverage here of issues that can arise when your devices' time changes due to Daylight-Saving-Time rollovers or time-zone changes.
+However, if you must use FAT32-formatted removable drives on your phone (as in the prior note's Pixel4a example), be sure to see the Mergeall coverage here of issues that can arise when your devices' time changes due to Daylight-Saving-Time rollovers or time-zone changes.

 In short, because FAT32 records time as absolute "local" time, its timestamps can trigger spurious differences on syncs.
 If not addressed, these in turn can invoke full and pointless recopies of your content folders, because every file's modification time erroneously differs.
 To avoid this, either use exFAT where available, or run the simple and free command-line script available here to adjust content timestamps when needed; see the script for more info.

 The recommended exFAT filesystem uses timestamps that are relative to a fixed date, and so are immune to issues when device times change.
-FAT32 also suffers from an archaic 4G filesize limitation.
-In fact, it's so limited by today's standards, that you may want to consider upgrading your phone or its Android to lift the FAT32 constraint.
+FAT32 also suffers from an archaic 4G filesize limitation not present in exFAT.
+In fact, FAT32 is so limited by today's standards, that you may want to consider upgrading your phone or its Android to lift the FAT32 constraint.

 Exception: on older Samsung devices running Androids 8 and 9, there was a known timestamp bug which made it impossible to use exFAT for sync programs like this app.
 In short, the bug botched modification times on exFAT drives; which caused all files to be wrongly classified as changed; which triggered spurious copies of the entire content folder.
 This bug was fixed in Samsung's Android 10, so users of 10 and later are immune and free to use exFAT.
 If you're still using some older phones, however, you may need to use FAT32 for removable drives in this app if its SYNC or SHOW oddly classify all files as differing; full details.